dannny007/dannny007/README.md

 ### Hi there 👋
-I am Daniel Enoch, I am a medical doctor and a full stack developer I am currently working on my application Virex, that hopes to provide easy access to HMO, online medical consultaion, online drug prescription, online theraphy just on your palm.
+I am Daniel Enoch
+I am a medical doctor and a full stack developer
+I am currently working on my application Virex that hopes to provide easy access to HMO, online medical consultaion, online drug prescription, online theraphy just on your palm.
-For personal collaborations, suggestions or feedbacks kindly reach me kingdommuzique@gmail.com
+For personal collaborations,
+suggestions or feedbacks kindly reach me kingdommuzique@gmail.com